Image Credit: https://commons.wikimedia.org/wiki/File:Saliva_Baby.jpg By Author Pereru on Wikimedia Commmons.

 Key Roles of Saliva

-Aside from the role, it fills in the digestive process; saliva also has other vital functions.
+Aside from the role, it fills in the digestive process;.
 Many of these functions are protective by nature.

 Saliva protects the oral area using anti-microbial enzymes such as lysozyme.
 These enzymes attack microbes and prevent them from travelling further down the gastrointestinal tract.